wpswings/wallet-system-for-woocommerce/README.txt

 Customers can file a withdrawal request to withdraw their wallet balance into their bank account or other payment applications.
 The merchant has the power to approve or reject these requests, but they have to address each request individually.

 **3. Email Notifications**
-The Merchant can allow customers to review email notifications on the wallet recharge, the wallet credit, and the deduction of the wallet balance.
+The Merchant can allow customers to review email notifications on the wallet recharge, the woocommerce customer  credit, and the deduction of the wallet balance.
 It will update your customers about their wallets.

 **4. Flexible Payment Option**
 Customers can use their Wallets as a payment option if the wallet balance is higher than the total cart value.
 They can use it as a discount coupon when the wallet balance is lower than the total cart value.